ephraimm-zm/alu-higher_level_programming/python-hello_world/README.md

 ## Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-<br>Why Python programming is awesome
+- Why Python programming is awesome
-<br>Who created Python
+- Who created Python
-<br>Who is Guido van Rossum
+- Who is Guido van Rossum
-<br>Where does the name ‘Python’ come from
+- Where does the name ‘Python’ come from
-<br>What is the Zen of Python
+- What is the Zen of Python
-<br>How to use the Python interpreter
+- How to use the Python interpreter
-<br>How to print text and variables using print
+- How to print text and variables using print
-<br>How to use strings
+- How to use strings
-<br>What are indexing and slicing in Python
+- What are indexing and slicing in Python
-<br>What is the official Python coding style and how to check your code with pycodestyle
+- What is the official Python coding style and how to check your code with pycodestyle

 # Tasks